 Recap of Highlights

-Use simple, repeatable patterns to support confidence and creativity
+Use simple, tested patterns to guide creativity and include everyone

 Encouragement